JudgeZ/Python-for-Power-Platform/docs/user-manual/04-power-pages.md

 Generates a plan grouped by entity (`adx_entitypermissions`, `adx_webpageaccesscontrolrules`, `adx_webroles`) identifying `create`, `update`, and `delete` operations needed to align Dataverse with the local export.

+### Provider options & key overrides

+Binary provider configuration is normalized by the Power Pages client before downloads.
+The CLI accepts a JSON string or file for `--provider-options`; the client canonicalizes provider names, validates that each option is a JSON object, and feeds those values to the providers that execute.
+When custom providers are requested, `--include-files` must stay enabled because providers operate over the exported `adx_webfiles`.

+For uploads and permission diffs, the client composes the natural key map by layering three sources:

+1. Built-in defaults for each entity.
+2. Natural keys stored in the export's `manifest.json`.
+3. Optional overrides supplied via `--key-config`.

+This means a new override only needs to mention the entity it modifies; the rest of the manifest defaults continue to apply.

 ## Table sets

 - `core`: websites, webpages, webfiles, contentsnippets, pagetemplates, sitemarkers